 - Contrary to many beliefs, relaxation is an active process!
 Active relaxation is an intentional effort to activate your parasympathetic nervous system.
 The parasympathetic nervous system is essential in restoring proper digestion and healing.

-- Try meditation, relaxation breathing, restorative yoga.
+- Marianne Wells Yoga Instructor can help you try meditation, relaxation breathing, restorative yoga.

 - Assess your thought patterns- are they positive and conducive to health or are they self-sabotaging?
 This is likely one of the most overlooked and important sources of stress.
 There are various self-discovery tools such as cognitive behavioural therapy that can be very powerful in bringing forth new awareness and behaviours.